Introduction

 Establish Healthy Boundaries and Enhance Self-Awareness for Recovery

-1. Identify Personal Limits: Take a moment to reflect on behaviors and situations that feel uncomfortable or overwhelming.
-Acknowledging your limits is the first step in establishing them, and it’s a vital part of your healing process.
+- Reflect on your behaviors and situations that feel uncomfortable or overwhelming.
+Acknowledging your limits is the first step in recovery, and it’s a vital part of your healing process.

-4. Seek Professional Guidance: Collaborating with a therapist can provide you with the support and strategies needed to maintain your limits in relationships.
+- Support groups can provide you with the support and strategies needed to thrive in relationships.
 This partnership can significantly enhance your recovery journey.

 Conclusion